-USAPAN, meaning “to have a conversation” in Tagalog, is a moderated conversation discussing topics relevant to the community.
+Usapan, translated as “to have a conversation,” in Tagalog, is a moderated conversation discussing topics relevant to the community.
 The program began as a way to create an environment conducive to thought-provoking discussion and meaningful collaboration.
-USAPAN workshops have been held at public venues and universities across the country, with discussion topics ranging from history and identity to leadership development and misconceptions about culture.
+Usapan workshops have been held at public venues and universities across the country, with discussion topics ranging from history and identity to leadership development and misconceptions about culture.

 Facilitators of Usapan workshops do not claim to be experts in any particular field.
 Rather, it identifies the need for a forum for dialogue, and provides that forum.
 Usapan strives to be informative and engaging, and strives to create ongoing and sustainable dialogue between members of the Pilipino American community in all sectors.

 POLITICAL, ECONOMIC IDENTITY

 FILIPINO IDENTITY THROUGH COLONIALISM: For centuries, our history has been marked by colonialism and ownership by other countries.
 How does that affect the way we think today?

 MOTHERLAND POLITICS AND THE MODERN DYNASTY: Politics in the Philippines is complicated.
 We'll try to break it down.

 NEW TIGER NATION: The Philippines' Economic Rise and What It Means For Us.